CMSgov/design-system/rfcs/README.md

 - Fill out the template accordingly
 - Submit the PR with the `[RFC]` PR title prefix and tag
 - Commence discussion, adjusting the RFC based on feedback
-- Once all questions defined in the RFC are satisfied, and PR is accepted, merge it
+- Once all questions defined in the RFC are satisfied, and PR is accepted, merge it.
+Note: the goal is to have the RFC reviewed by multiple people and perspectives.
+The RFC PR should not be merged at first approval in order to give others time to provide feedback.

 ### RFC Status Options